 All summaries with respect to the effectiveness data will be descriptive.
 Effectiveness endpoints include OS, PFS, TTP, and best ORR.
-Investigator-assessed data, preferably per mRECIST according to local standard, will be used to evaluate the tumor response and radiological progression.
-Kaplan-Meier (KM) estimates and KM curves will be presented for OS, PFS, and TTP (as appropriate).
+Investigator-assessed data according to local standard, will be used to evaluate the tumor response and radiological progression.
+Kaplan-Meier (KM) estimates (including number of failed, number censored, 25th and 75th percentiles with respective 95% CI and median with 95%CI) and KM curves will be presented for OS, PFS, and TTP (as appropriate).
 Radiologically or clinically documented progression of tumor will be considered as disease progression.
+Estimates and exact binomial 95% confidence intervals will be calculated for best overall response categories CR, PR, SD, PD by radiographic imaging only or by clinical judgment.
 Subgroup analyses stratified with prognostic/predictive factors collected at baseline as mentioned above may be explored.